Digital Marketing - Hong Kong Small Business (Best) Strategies

 Digital Marketing is more than getting web traffic or visitors to your website (or any Hong Kong small business with a website).

-The digital marketing strategies that we used to know is typically to get people to visit the company website, and the process ends there.
+The typical digital marketing (or internet marketing) strategies that we used to know is typically to get people to visit the company website, and the process ends there.

-The new strategies should include not only getting web traffic, but must integrate web traffic channels with the audience, company website and/or landing pages, email list building, and marketing automation.
+The new internet marketing (or digital marketing) strategies (for a local market such as Hong Kong) should include not only getting web traffic, but must integrate web traffic channels with the audience, company website and/or landing pages, email list building, and marketing automation.

-This is the exact strategies how most small businesses in Hong Kong should embrace Internet marketing.
+This is the exact strategies how most small businesses should embrace digital marketing in Hong Kong should embrace.

 Promote Your Website with Free Traffic